 Virtue is something like smoothness.
 Nothing is jutting out at angles, nothing is caving in or collapsing on one side.
 Everything is nicely balanced.
 It’s beautiful.

 Instead, we all have bumps and rough places sticking out all over the place, to say nothing of the cavities and holes!
 The geography of each person is a little different, but the need for sandpaper and patching is evident nonetheless.

 The crank is an extreme extreme — so much so that Charlotte Mason admits no one person could completely be one.
 Still, he is fruitful to think about, especially in regard to our children.
-You see, Miss Mason believed that once a man becomes a crank, he can’t be fixed:
+You see, Miss Mason believed that once a man became a crank, he couldn’t be fixed: